 According to FEMA, there are three different classes of wildland fires: surface fires, ground fires and crown fires.
 The most common type of wildland fire is a surface fire that burns slowly along the floor of a forest, killing or damaging trees.
 A ground fire burns on or below the forest floor and is usually started by lightening.
 Crown fires move quickly by jumping along the tops of trees.
 A crown fire may spread rapidly, especially under windy conditions.
 While wildfires or brushfires have not been a significant problem in Belchertown, there is always a possibility that changing land use patterns and weather conditions will increase a community's vulnerability.
-For example, drought conditions can make forests and other open, vegetated areas more vulnerable to ignition.
+For example, drought condition.
 Once the fire starts, it will burn hotter and be harder to extinguish.
 Soils and root systems starved for moisture are also vulnerable to fire.
 Residential growth in rural, forested areas increases the total area that is vulnerable to fire and places homes and neighborhoods closer to areas where wildfires are more likely to occur.
 Global climate changes may also influence precipitation patterns, making the region more susceptible to drought and therefore, wildfires.